PANE: scalable and effective attributed network embedding: Conclusions

-This paper presents \algoptp, an effective solution for ANE computation that scales to massive graphs with tens of millions of nodes, while obtaining state-of-the art result utility.
-The high scalability and effectiveness of \algopt are mainly due to a novel problem formulation based on a random walk model, a highly efficient and sophisticated solver, and non-trivial parallelization.
-Extensive experiments show that \algoptp achieves substantial performance enhancements over state-of-the-arts in terms of both efficiency and result utility.
-Regarding future work, we plan to further develop GPU / multi-GPU versions of \algoptp, and adapt \algoptp to heteogeneous graphs, as well as time-varying graphs where attributes and node connections change over time.
+This paper presents \algo, an effective solution for ANE computation that scales to massive graphs with tens of millions of nodes, while obtaining state-of-the art result utility.
+The high scalability and effectiveness of \algo are mainly due to a novel problem formulation based on a random walk model, a highly efficient and sophisticated solver, and non-trivial parallelization.
+Further, we extend \algo to \newalg with an effective attribute clustering algorithm to efficiently handle large attributed networks with numerous attributes.
+Extensive experiments show that \algo and \newalg achieve substantial performance advantages over the previous state-of-the-art in terms of both efficiency and result utility.
+Regarding future work, we plan to further develop GPU / multi-GPU versions of \algo and extend \algo to heterogeneous networks and dynamic graphs.